Speak to an expert

 What shall I do with my old oil tank and oil?

-You will need to empty the tank of oil before someone can remove it, you could dispose of the oil at your local recycling centre, or perhaps offer it to a neighbour or the person that buys the tank.
-We can also provide you with the details of a national company that can remove it for you at additional cost.
+You need to empty the oil tank before someone can take it away.
+You can recycle the oil at your local recycling centre.
+You might also offer it to a neighbour or the person who buys the tank.

 Do you do general building and groundworks?